AplaProject/apla-docs-en/introduction/script.rst

 A smart contract (hereinafter, "contract") is a basic element of applications, which performs a single action (typically, makes a record in a database table), initiated from the user interface by a user or by another contract.
 All operations with data in applications are formed as a system of contracts, interacting with each other through database tables or by call functions in a contract body.

-Contracts in Apla are written using an original (developed by the Apla team) Turing-complete script language called Simvolio, with compilation into bytecode.
+Contracts are written using an original (developed by the team of platform developers) Turing-complete script language called Simvolio, with compilation into bytecode.
 The language includes a set of functions, operators and constructions that can be used for implementation of data processing algorithms and operations with the database.

 Contracts can be edited, but only if editing was not forbidden by way of putting false in the contract editing rights.
 Operations with data in the blockchain are performed by the most up-to-date (current) version of the contract.
 The complete history of changes made to contracts is stored in the blockchain and available from the software client.